Police powers to stop and search, enter private property and seize goods

 Searches of children or young people

-Children can be held criminally responsible from the age of 8.
 Officers can search children and young people under 18 without parental consent.
-The Scottish Government have produced a guide to stop and search for young people, available at www.gov.scot .
+There is a guide to stop and search for young people on the Scottish Government website .

 In some cases children are used as couriers for drugs or weapons.
 Officers can search a child or a child’s pram if they have reasonable grounds to suspect that they are in possession of drugs, offensive weapons or other items, even if those items are being carried without the child’s knowledge.
 Where illegal items are found, the police may refer the child to the local authority or the Procurator Fiscal.